apollo-lhc/mcu_tools/README.md

 failed -> err : 400%
 ...
 ```
-showing the Kintex's output current(I) of a random board (second last two columns) that is different from the one on CM of Apollo09 (first two columns) by 33% and 400% columnwise.
-Note that the current logging only show the outputs that are different from Apollo09 more than the threshold (x%), and we are currentlly ignore the IOUT outputs.
+showing the Kintex's output current(I) of a random board (second last two columns) that is different from the one on CM of Apollo09 (first two columns) by 33% (one supply) and 400% (another supply) columnwise.
+Note that the current logging only shows the outputs that are different from Apollo09 more than the threshold (x%), and we are currentlly ignore the IOUT outputs.